lovehq/blog/_posts/2014-10-20-struts2-JSON-request-and-response.md

 {% include JB/setup %}

 ### Struts2 JSON Request
-If you're using struts2 and want to send JSON parameters to the server, You can use the [JSON Plugin](http://struts.apache.org/release/2.3.x/docs/json-plugin.html).
+If you're using struts2 and want to send JSON request to the server, You can use the [JSON Plugin](http://struts.apache.org/release/2.3.x/docs/json-plugin.html).
 And you don't need to extend its "json-default" package.
 Actually the package just declares a JSON interceptor and a JSON result-type(we won't use it here).
 Declare the JSON interceptor in your own package and you can starte sending JSON request to your server.
 Just make sure you read the rules first:

     1. The "content-type" must be "application/json"
     2. The JSON content must be well formed, see json.org for grammar.